 Finally!
 After all the hard work you have done, someone invites you for an interview.
-This means that your application stood out from all the others who have expressed their interest for the position.
+This means that your application stood out from all the others who have expressed their interest in the position.
 As you move one step closer, make sure that you leave a positive and lasting impression to secure your slot.
 Below are some tips and guidelines to help you prepare better for your interview:

 1. Do your research